Uyghur Khaganate: Golden Age

 In 758, the Uyghurs turned their attention to the northern Yenisei Kyrgyz.
-Bayanchur Khan destroyed several of their trading outposts before slaughtering a Kyrgyz army and executing their Khan.
+Bayanchur destroyed several of their trading outposts before defeating a Kyrgyz army and executing their khan.

 In 759 the Uyghurs attempted to assist the Tang in stamping out the rebels but failed.
-Bayanchur Khan died and his son Tengri Bögü succeeded him as Khagan Qutlugh Tarkhan sengün.
+Bayanchur died and his son Tengri Bögü succeeded him as Bögü Qaghan.

-In 762 Tengri Bögü planned to invade the Tang with 4,000 soldiers but after negotiations switched sides and assisted them in defeating the rebels at Luoyang.
+In 762 Bögü planned to invade the Tang with 4,000 soldiers but after negotiations switched sides and assisted them in defeating the rebels at Luoyang.
 After the battle the Uyghurs looted the city.
 When the people fled to Buddhist temples for protection, the Uyghurs burnt them down, killing over 10,000.
-For their aid, the Tang was forced to pay 100,000 pieces of silk to get them to leave.
-During the campaign the khagan encountered Manichaean priests who converted him to Manichaeism.
+For their aid, the Tang were forced to pay 100,000 pieces of silk to get them to leave.
+During the campaign Bögü encountered Manichaean priests who converted him to Manichaeism.
 From then on the official religion of the Uyghur Khaganate became Manichaeism.

 Decline

-In 779, Tengri Bögü planned to invade the Tang dynasty based on the advice of his Sogdian courtiers.
-However, Tengri Bögü's uncle, Tun Baga Tarkhan, opposed this plan and killed him and "nearly two thousand people from among the kaghan's family, his clique and the Sogdians."
-Tun Bagha Tarkhan ascended the throne, with the title Alp Qutlugh Bilge "Victorious, glorious, wise", and enforced a new set of laws, which he designed to secure the unity of the khaganate.
+In 779, Bögü Qaghan planned to invade the Tang dynasty based on the advice of his Sogdian courtiers.
+However, his uncle, Tun Baga Tarkhan, opposed this plan and killed him and "nearly two thousand people from among the Kaghan's family, his clique and the Sogdians."
+Tun Bagha Tarkhan ascended the throne, and enforced a new set of laws, which he designed to secure the unity of the khaganate.
 During his reign, Manichaeism was suppressed, but his successors restored it as the official religion.

 In 780, a group of Uyghurs and Sogdians was killed while leaving Chang'an with tribute.
 Tun demanded 1,800,000 strings of cash in compensation and the Tang agreed to pay this amount in gold and silk.
 In 789, Tun Bagha Tarkhan died and his son succeeded him as Külüg Qaghan.
 The Karluks took this opportunity to encroach on Uyghur territory and annexed Futu Valley.
 In 790, the Uyghurs and Tang forces were defeated by Tibetan Empire at Tingzhou (Beshbalik).
-Külüg Qaghan died, and his son, A-ch'o, succeeded him as Qutluq Bilge Qaghan.
+Külüg Qaghan died, and his son succeeded him as Qutluq Bilge Qaghan.